-I’m pretty sure you could build a life-sized replica of the Eiffel Tower with the amount of gone-off, half-eaten cucumbers I’ve thrown out over the years (…alright, a very soggy, structurally unstable one…).
+I’m pretty sure you could build a life-sized replica of the Eiffel Tower with the amount of gone-off, half-eaten cucumbers I’ve thrown out over the years (…albeit a very soggy, structurally unstable one…).
 And it’s not just cucumbers; I am one of the worst people when it comes to wasting food.
 It’s not that I do it on purpose, I just forget what I’ve got in my fridge and so stuff tends to go off before I can get to it.
-Most night I have to scramble to find something to cook or rush out to get something last minute, and there have been more than a few nights where I’ve just given in and ordered a takeaway.
+Most nights I have to scramble to find something to cook or rush out to get something last minute, and there have been more than a few nights where I’ve just given in and ordered a takeaway.

 One of my resolutions this year was to start Meal Planning in an effort to cut down on supermarket trips and food waste, as well as learning to cook some new meals and eat a little healthier along the way.
 And honestly?
 It’s been brilliant.
 Now, I only buy food that I know I’m going to use, and I know exactly what’s for dinner every night of the week.
 No more hanging on the fridge door every night wondering what to cook, no more last minute trips to the supermarket, and no more soggy cucumbers!